 Before commencing any clinical placement, you are required to read the NSW Health Code of Conduct and submit a signed Code of Conduct Agreement.
 These forms are submitted at the bulk verification days.

 Occupational Assessment, Screening and Vaccination Against Specified Infectious Diseases

 If you are enrolling in a course that requires you to undertake clinical placement in NSW Health Facilities, the NSW Ministry of Health requires you to provide evidence of compliance with the requirements of the Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases policy.

 You must provide evidence of protection against the infectious disease(s) specified in the policy and comply with the policy’s requirements at your own cost, prior to attending placement in a NSW Health facility, and submit the required forms and declarations as soon as possible after your enrolment.
 For more information please read the Important Requirements for Students in Relation to Assessment Screening Vaccination (pdf).

-Under the Commission for Children and Young People Act 1998 it is an offence for a prohibited person to apply for, attempt to obtain, undertake or remain in child-related employment, or to sign this declaration.
-If the University becomes aware that a student is a prohibited person, it cannot refer that student to a child-related placement or allow a placement to continue.
+The Child Protection (Working with Children) Regulation 2013, under the Child Protection (Working with Children) Act 2012, stipulates it is an offence for a disqualified person to apply for, attempt to obtain, undertake or remain in child-related employment.
+If the University becomes aware that a student is a disqualified person, it cannot refer that student to a child-related placement or allow a placement to continue.

-If you have any concerns or wish to discuss any issues arising from the NSW Health policy or child-related placement requirements you should contact your faculty:
+If you have any questions or wish to discuss any issues arising from the NSW Health policy or child-related placement requirements, please contact your faculty:

 |Arts and Social Sciences||